axisgroup/design-process/README.md

 #### [License](/LICENSE)

 Copyright © 2017 Axis Group, llc.
 The information contained in this document is free, and may be redistributed under the terms specified in the license.

+The underlying repository structure is derived from Thought Bot's Design Sprint and may be redistributed under the MIT License.